monsonite/TICK_TALK/README.md

 TICK uses 26 74HXxx ICs, plus a 32K byte RAM and a 64K x 16-bit ROM - or a ROM emulator.

-TICK fits onto a 4-layer PCB, sized just 100mm x 110mm.
+TICK fits onto a 4-layer PCB, sized just 110mm x 110mm.
 It has 5 principal connectors that allow you to access all of the main signals and buses.
-Low cost 6-way JST XH ribbon cables are used to hook up the TICK serial inetface bus.
+Low cost 6-way JST XH ribbon cables are used to hook up the TICK serial interface bus and the Pi Pico SPI.
 A 40 way 2.54mm pitch header allows access to the parallel buses.

 USB (power) is supplied either through a USB microB connector or via USB C connector of the the Clone Pi Pico "ROMulator".